 Calculate KV cache capacity, trace paged block allocation, and separate memory packing from prefix reuse and scheduling tradeoffs.

 That memory is called the KV cache (Key-Value cache).
 It stores the intermediate results the model needs to attend back to earlier tokens without recomputing them.
-The cache makes generation fast, but it creates a hard engineering problem: it consumes a huge amount of expensive GPU memory, and that consumption grows with every token and every simultaneous shopper.
+The cache makes generation fast, but it creates a hard engineering problem: it consumes a huge amount of expensive GPU memory, and that consumption grows with every token and every simultaneous request.

 Managing this memory efficiently is central to LLM serving.
 PagedAttention, introduced with vLLM, borrows ideas from operating-system paging to reduce fragmentation and pack active request state more tightly.[1]